 Katie Elizabeth Apsey

-Katie’s research focuses on Native American dance and performance art and the frameworks used to discuss indigenous performance within museum and gallery spaces from the 19th century until today.
-Most recently, she worked at the College Art Association as Manager of Programs where she helped run CAA’s annual conference, award juries, and professional development programs.
-She also spent extensive time working at the Brooklyn Museum as an adult programs educator, a curatorial assistant for the Asian, African, and Islamic collections, and as part of the “Audience Engagement” team that developed the phone app “ASK.”
-Katie is also a practicing dancer, capoeirista, and the project assistant for the Institute for Research in the Humanities.
+Katie has worked as the Project Assistant for the Institute for Research in the Humanities, as Manager of Programs for the College Art Association, and as a professional dancer.
+She spent extensive time working at the Brooklyn Museum as an adult programs education fellow, a curatorial assistant for the Asian, African & Islamic Collections Division, and as part of the “Audience Engagement” team that developed the phone app “ASK.”
+Katie is also a practicing capoeirista and appreciates any invitation to a roda.

 Henry J. Drewal